aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-comments/_index.md

 1. Open a Word document using the [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) class.
 1. Get all comments from the document into a collection.
 1. To extract comments:
-   1. Go through the collection using the for operator.
+   1. Go through the collection using the for the operator.
    1. Extract and list the author name, date & time and text of all comments.
-   1. Extract and list the author name, date & time and text of comments written by a specific author, in this case the author ‘ks’.
+   1. Extract and list the author name, date & time and text of comments written by a specific author, in this case, the author ‘ks’.
 1. To remove comments:
-   1. Go backwards through the collection using the for operator.
+   1. Go backwards through the collection using the for the operator.
    1. Remove comments.
 1. Save the changes.